abelsj60/lexical-401/lined-code-node/v1/README.md

           },
         })

-        // REMEMBER: DEFAULTS CAN BE OVERRIDEN
+        // ALL DEFAULTS CAN BE OVERRIDEN:
-        // WHEN CREATING A LINED CODE NODE.
+        // $createLinedCodeNode(options)
       ]
     }}
   >